enisdenjo/graphql-ws/PROTOCOL.md

 The client can specify additional `connectionParams` which are sent through the `payload` field in the outgoing message.

 The server must receive the connection initialisation message within the allowed waiting time specified in the `connectionInitWaitTimeout` parameter during the server setup.
-If the client does not request a connection within the allowed timeout, the server will terminate the socket with the close event: `4408: Connection initialisation timeout`.
+If the client does not request a connection within the allowed timeout, the server will close the socket with the event: `4408: Connection initialisation timeout`.

-If the server receives more than one `ConnectionInit` message at any given time, the server will terminate the socket with the close event `4429: Too many initialisation requests`.
+If the server receives more than one `ConnectionInit` message at any given time, the server will close the socket with the event `4429: Too many initialisation requests`.

 ```typescript
 interface ConnectionInitMessage {